Currently on secondment at VicPCP

-Emma joined the INW PCP as a Project Coordinator in August 2013 and is now the Executive Officer.
-Emma has a Master of Public Health (Melbourne University), specializing in Health Program Evaluation and Indigenous Health.
-Emma has recently worked as an Evaluation Consultant and before embarking on her Master’s was practising as an Accredited Exercise Physiologist, in her own private practice (2001-2013), where she specialised in clinical exercise interventions for persons at high-risk of developing, or with existing chronic and complex medical conditions and injuries.
+Emma commenced at INW PCP in August 2013 managing projects in service coordination and integrated chronic disease management.
+In 2014 she moved into the Executive Officer role overseeing the operational management and leadership of INW PCP.
+Prior to commencing at INW PCP Emma worked as an Evaluation Consultant.
+From 2001 to 2013 she was practising as an Accredited Exercise Physiologist, in her own private practice where she specialised in clinical exercise interventions for persons at high-risk of developing, or with existing chronic and complex medical conditions and injuries.

 In her role Barbara manages the full range of administrative processes, develops our monthly newsletter, oversees our social media and website and provides project support.